Internal Linking for SEO – Beginners Guide

 Multi-Site Management

-If you run an agency or an affiliate empire, you likely have 10+ sites.
+If you run an agency or an affiliate empire, you likely have 10 or more sites.
 Logging into 10 different WordPress dashboards to check broken links is a nightmare.
 This is why a Unified Dashboard (like the one LinkBoss offers) is critical.
 You need to see orphan stats, dead-end pages, and link opportunities for all your sites in one view.
+For enterprise-scale operations, a done-for-you internal linking service eliminates the manual overhead entirely.

 Stop thinking of your website as a collection of pages.
 Start thinking of it as a brain.